 - Ropes, a sail or blanket may be passed under them in the water and used to lift and roll them back into the vessel

 - A person recovered from the water may be hurt, cold or exhausted.
-Keep them lying down if at all possible.
-Our cold water immersion page has information on how to treat the effects of cold shock and hypothermia.
+Keep them lying down if possible

 Was this page helpful?